patrickmmartin/errorcodeNX/article.md

 error_value ret = get_an_error();
 /*
-if (ret == "My Foo Status") // does not compile with -Wall -Werror
+if (ret == "My Foo Status") // does not compile
+                            // with -Wall -Werror
+                            // "comparison with
+                            // string literal
-                            //"comparison with string literal results in unspecified behaviour" {
+                            // results in
+                            // unspecified
+                            // behaviour"
+{
     ...
 }